dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.2.17
+- Updated: Improved escaping of outputs in 00.theme-setup.php.

 Version 1.2.16
 - New:     Function thinkup_photon_exception() added to ensure theme theme bundled transparent.png image displays correctly when Jetpack Photon is activated.

 Version 1.2.15
 - Updated: Logo alt tag now translation ready.
-- Updated: Improved ecaping of outputs in 00.theme-setup.php.
+- Updated: Improved escaping of outputs in 00.theme-setup.php.
-- Updated: Improved ecaping of outputs in 01.general-settings.php.
+- Updated: Improved escaping of outputs in 01.general-settings.php.
 - Updated: Redux migration script removed as all users are highly likely to have already migrated.

 Version 1.2.14